viktorvano/STM32-Bootloader/README.md

 This bootloader example can jump to 2 different applications.

-The FLASH memory (64KB) is splitted to multiple partitions.
+The FLASH memory (64KB) is splitted into multiple partitions.
 The first partition (20KB) is for the bootloader.
 The second partition is for the Application1 (22KB).
 The third partion is for the Application2 (22KB).